grusiecki/TestCaseAgent/README.md

 	•	Astro 5: framework optimized for fast sites and SSR/SSG, with React integration .
 	•	React 19: stable release with improvements in RSC, forms, and performance .
 	•	Tailwind v4: new engine, simplified configuration, and a modern CSS utilities API .
-	•	shadcn/ui: a set of composable, accessible components with “open code” for full customizability .
+	•	shadcn/ui: a set of composable, accessible components with "open code" for full customizability .
 	•	Supabase (Auth, DB, RLS, Storage): authorization and RLS policies directly in Postgres .
 	•	OpenRouter: unified API for LLMs, Bearer authorization, parameters, and limits .
 	•	Docker + DigitalOcean: image build, registry, deployment via App Platform or droplet .
+	•	Testing: Vitest for unit and integration tests, Playwright for E2E and API tests, React Testing Library for component testing .
 Requirements
 	•	Node.js 18+ and pnpm/yarn/npm for local work with Astro/React .
 	•	Supabase account with a project, configured Auth, and RLS enabled .